bunnnnnnn/bunnnnnnn.github.io/_portfolio/jj-logbook.md

 **Sample type**: Documentation/Support

-This sample explains troubleshooting procedures for for a mobile/web app syncing issue with OneTouch software.
+This sample explains troubleshooting procedures for a mobile/web app syncing issue with OneTouch software.
 The audience was OneTouch Customer Care.

 <a href="https://raw.githubusercontent.com/bunnnnnnn/bunnnnnnn.github.io/main/_portfolio/jj-logbook.pdf" download>Download the PDF</a>